Canadian Firearms Registry: Cost overruns

 The registry again became a political issue in the early 2000s when cost overruns were reported.

 In early 2000, the Canadian Firearms Program released a report that showed that implementation costs were rising.
 Major backlogs in registration—largely as a result of firearm owners waiting until the last minute to apply—general increase in costs, fee waivers for early applications, and high error rates in applications submitted by firearm owners were all cited as contributing factors to the rising costs.

-In December 2001, the cost rose to an estimated $527 million for the whole gun control program which included the long-gun registry.
-The Canadian Firearms Program reported that a major factor behind the rising costs was the difficulty it had keeping track of licence fees collected.
-This was blamed, in part, on the computer system used to process applications.
-The audit said that the problem could not be resolved without "massive change," including "significant investment" in the computer system.

-In April 2002 the tab for implementing the whole gun control program rose to $629 million.
-The costs were $2 million to help police enforce legislation; a minimum of $60 million for public-relations programs, including television commercials ($18 million of which went to GroupAction, the advertising agency at the center of the 2004 Canadian sponsorship scandal); $227 million in computer costs, including complicated application forms that slow processing times; and $332 million for other programming costs, including money to pay staff to process the forms.

 In December 2002, the Auditor General of Canada, Sheila Fraser, reported that the project was running vastly above initial cost estimates.
 The report showed that the implementation of the firearms registry program by the Department of Justice has had significant strategic and management problems throughout.
 Taxpayers were originally expected to pay only $2 million of the budget while registration fees would cover the rest.
 In 1995, the Department of Justice reported to Parliament that the system would cost $119 million to implement, and that the income generated from licensing fees would be $117 million.
 This gives a net cost of $2 million.
 At the time of the 2002 audit, however, the revised estimates from the Department of Justice were that the cost of the whole gun control program would be more than $1 billion by 2004-05 and that the income from licence fees in the same period would be $140 million.

-In May 2006, the Auditor-General of Canada, Sheila Fraser, reported that the former Liberal government twice misinformed Parliament about tens of millions of dollars of overspending at the Canada Firearms Centre.
-Fraser said the planned computerized gun registry system was three years overdue and so far had cost $90 million, three times more than expected.